Beautifully decorated Christmas trees are a big part of the holiday. How to incorporate the homemade decorations your kids make into that tradition.

 We started with a little tabletop tree in the dining room that they decorated every year themselves.

 But they grew out of that tree after just two years!
 They are prolific ornament makers!
 So, I bought a skinny pencil tree and we put it in the family room, while the main tree was in the living room.

 But even that tree was too small for all of their fun ornaments after just a few years.
 Last year I found a 6.5-foot white Christmas tree on sale after Christmas clearance.
 I asked the girls if they would like that for their tree and the answer was a resounding YES!

 So this year, their tree is big and white and beautiful.
 And they had a blast decorating it!

 I don’t touch it.
 They do it all themselves.
 It’s fun for me to see that they have picked up on the things I tell them when we decorate the main tree.
-Chloe was totally fussing about too many purple ornaments being in the same area of the tree and making sure things were evenly spaced.
+My middle daughter was totally fussing about too many purple ornaments being in the same area of the tree and making sure things were evenly spaced.